bengscott2/process-review-steps/README.md

 **Move on to Step 3**

 ## Step 3 - PLANNING PHASE 2

+#### This phase can be iterative.
+You can plan then go back to testing and get that passing then go back to planning.
+Even running the same test multiple times to get your code working.

 * Here is where you will want to start demystifying the black box.
 * Start thinking about how you can solve this problem and get to the final acceptance criteria.